bencline1/Allpix_GaAs/doc/usermanual/framework-geometry-detectors.md

 A sketch of the actual coordinate transformations performed, including the order of transformations, is provided in
-Figure [fig:transformations].
+Figure Transformations.
 The global coordinate system used for tracking of particles through detetector setup is shown on the left side, while the local coordinate system used to describe the individual sensors is located at the right.